learnlatex/learnlatex.github.io/en/lesson-10.md

 braces, but that is not the official syntax and can go wrong: always use braces.)

-There a a _lot_ of specialist math mode symbol commands.
+There are a _lot_ of specialist math mode symbol commands.
 Some of them are quite easy, for example `\sin` and `\log` for sine and logarithm or `\theta` for the Greek letter.